cloudfoundry-incubator/diego-ci/README.md

 Note: These zones could become restricted by AWS.
 If at some point during the deploy script and you see an error with the following message: "Value (us-east-1b) for parameter availabilityZone is invalid.
-Subnets can currently only be created in the following availability zones: us-east-1d, us-east-1b, us-east-1a, us-east-1e."
-You will need to update this fille with allowd values.
+Subnets can currently only be created in the following availability zones: us-east-1d, us-east-1b, us-east-1a, us-east-1e," you will need to update this file with acceptable values.

 #### stubs/bosh-init/releases.yml

-The bosh-init's `releases.yml` requires specific `bosh` and `bosh-aws-cpi` proprties and can be seen in the following example.
+To deploy the bosh director, bosh-init's `releases.yml` must specify `bosh` and `bosh-aws-cpi` releases by url and sha1.

-Ex:
+eg:
 ```
 releases:
   - name: bosh